Razumain/aoc-2025/README.md

 ![Console view](img/view.png)

-This is not the most optimal way to solve Andent of Code problems.
-But for us Spring Boot lovers, it is the most fun way!
+This is not the most optimal way to solve Advent of Code problems.
+But for Spring Boot lovers, it is the funnest way!

 Just implement the solution class of the day.
-Everything is served with input.
-Input storage etc.
+Everything else is taken care of with input view, input storage, etc.

-To use this, create a fork, or copy the files locally.
-Set the base location in the application.yml file to a place where your input files are stored.
+To use this project, pull or fork the repo and set the base location in the application.yml file to a place where your input data files are located.

 If run with default config.
 The app is available from: http://localhost:8080/aoc